History of Bolsena Ricama

 At the same time the activity of the Association and the School has moved to Italy and abroad with excellent results.

 Since 1995 the activity of the association and of the school have acted increasingly expanding the regional, national and international spaces with participation in events of broad cultural reflection and above all the rediscovery of the Crafts of Art.

-Today, more than ever, the COLOGNI Mestieri d ‘Arte di Milano Foundation and the Observatory of the Art Crafts of Florence have recognized the highly respected national role of the President, Prof. Maria Vittoria Ovidi.
+Today, more than ever, the COLOGNI Mestieri d ‘Arte di Milano Foundation and the Observatory of the Art Crafts of Florence have recognized the highly respected national role of the former President, Prof. Maria Vittoria Ovidi.